Chart Color Schemes

 Howard Springs has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Howard Springs' population was approximately 5,940 as of November 2025.
-This figure represents a growth of 840 people (16.5%) since the 2021 Census, which reported a population of 5,100.
-The increase is inferred from ABS's estimated resident population of 5,929 in June 2024 and three additional validated addresses post-Census.
-This results in a population density ratio of 50 persons per square kilometer.
-Howard Springs' growth rate exceeded the national average (8.9%) and its SA4 region, indicating it as a growth leader.
-Overseas migration contributed approximately 59.2% to recent population gains.
+Howard Springs' population was approximately 5,940 as of February 2026.
+This figure represents an increase of 840 people since the 2021 Census, which reported a population of 5,100.
+The growth is inferred from ABS data showing an estimated resident population of 5,929 in June 2024 and two additional validated addresses post-Census.
+This results in a population density of 50 persons per square kilometer.
+Howard Springs' 16.5% growth since the 2021 Census exceeded both its SA4 region (9.6%) and Greater Darwin, indicating it as a regional growth leader.
+Overseas migration contributed approximately 59.2% to recent population gains in the area.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 growth estimation, AreaSearch applies age cohort-based growth rates from the latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Based on projected demographic shifts, Howard Springs is expected to record an above median population growth.
-By 2041, its population is projected to increase by 1,298 persons, reflecting a total gain of 21.7% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 estimations, AreaSearch applies age cohort growth rates provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Based on projected demographic shifts, an above median population growth is expected for the area.
+By 2041, the population is projected to increase by 1,298 persons, reflecting a total gain of 21.7% over the 17 years.

 Frequently Asked Questions - Population